memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 Way better!
 The code can now be crammed into 0x800 bytes to meet our (fake) requirements 🥳

-Reading the map file will teach you a lot about the code you are working on, and it's the first path to better quality Firmware.
+Reading the map file will teach you a lot about the code you are working on, and it is the first step to better Firmware.

 Feel free to share your story with any interesting usage of the map files.